aws-samples/automated-testing-graph-queries/README.md

 executed entirely on a developers local environment, enabling functional testing of graph queries that are written to run against Amazon Neptune, outside of the cloud.

-The tests run against an Apache TinkerPop Gremlin Server (https://tinkerpop.apache.org/) providing a test double of an Amazon Neptune database.
+The tests run against an Apache TinkerPop Gremlin Server version 3.7.3 (https://tinkerpop.apache.org/) providing a test double of an Amazon Neptune database.

 The tests load a set of test data to the graph before executing, which is a small subset